introsde-2017-project/RecombeeAdapterService/README.md

 * Method #5 `getRec4User(RecombeeClient client, String userId, int quantity)` gets recommendation according to user preferences.
 * Method #6 `setRecombeeClient(String clientId, String password)` here setting the recombee client . it resets reset DataBase,
 adds item property and then add user property.

+### RecombeeDBType.java
+It has two database type 1)Food 2)Movie. it has an attribute "String name" for which there is  getter and setter.
+* Method #1 `getAll()` which returns the list of all databases.
+* Method #2 `fromString(String text)` it returns the type of database i.e movie or Food.